rashmikaog/rashmikaog/README.md

 <br>

-> I enjoy turning ideas into applications and caffeine into code.

-> Most of my projects start with confidence and end with me wondering why it finally works.
+> Every project starts with "this should be easy and ends with a deeper understanding of both programming and suffering.

 <br clear="right"/>
 <br>